-Most primary care clinicians do not routinely screen for OSA, and most patients do not discuss their sleep-related symptoms with their primary care clinicians; a practice-based research network study of 44 randomly selected practices found that only 20 percent of patients (who regularly visit primary care clinicians) with sleep-related symptoms spontaneously reported their symptoms to their primary care clinicians.100-104 Currently, most primary care clinicians refer patients with suspected OSA to a specialist to determine the appropriate diagnostic test and treatment, likely due to the complexity associated with diagnosis and with treatment selection.105 Clinical practice guidelines related to screening and diagnosis of OSA are summarized in Appendix A Table 3.
-No other group recommends routine screening in primary care settings among populations without signs or symptoms of OSA.
-Recent (2019) U.S. Department of Veterans Affairs (VA) guidelines suggest using the STOP Questionnaire to stratify the risk of OSA among patients who report sleep complaints (graded as a weak recommendation by the VA guideline work group) and also suggest assessing for sleep-disordered breathing in patients with a history of CV or cerebrovascular events, congestive heart failure, and chronic opioid use106 (graded as a weak recommendation by the VA guideline work group).
+The current frequency of routine screening for OSA in primary care and use of questionnaires to assess risk for OSA among those presenting with sleep-related symptoms is unclear.
+However, one 2011 practice-based research network study of 44 randomly selected practices found that only 20 percent of patients (who regularly visit primary care clinicians) with sleep-related symptoms spontaneously reported their symptoms to their primary care clinicians.
+100 Currently, most primary care clinicians refer patients with suspected OSA to a specialist to determine the appropriate diagnostic test and treatment, likely due to the complexity associated with diagnosis and with treatment selection.
+101 Clinical practice guidelines related to screening and diagnosis of OSA are summarized in Appendix A Table 3.
+Most groups do not recommend routine screening in primary care settings among populations without signs or symptoms of OSA.
+One group (the AASM) recommends routine screening using a standardized questionnaire in groups considered high-risk for OSA, including those who are preoperative for bariatric surgery or who have any of the following conditions: obesity (BMI \geq 30 kg/m2), congestive heart failure, atrial fibrillation, treatment-resistant hypertension, impaired glucose tolerance or DM2, nocturnal dysrhythmias, stroke, pulmonary hypertension, and coronary artery disease.
+102 Recent (2019) U.S. Department of Veterans Affairs (VA) guidelines suggest using the STOP Questionnaire to stratify the risk of OSA among patients who report sleep complaints (graded as a weak recommendation by the VA guideline work group) and also suggest assessing for sleep-disordered breathing in patients with a history of CV or cerebrovascular events, congestive heart failure, and chronic opioid use 103 (graded as a weak recommendation by the VA guideline work group).